CompleteUnityDeveloper2/2_Terminal_Hacker/README.md

 2. Using the "extract" tool of your IDE.
 3. A function should only do one thing.
 4. Moving our game forward.

+### 15 Your First Solo ###
+1. Don't be afraid to fail.
+2. A solid challenge for you.
+3. Getting basic password working.